Hummus Recipes - Canned Chickpeas vs. Dried Chickpeas

-Garnish: Smoked Paprika & Organic Extra Virgin Olive Oil
+Garnish: Smoked Paprika & Cold-Pressed Organic Extra Virgin Olive Oil

 Use a food processor or a high speed blender to make your hummus recipes.

-Add the garbanzo beans, tahini paste, garlic, lemon juice, cayenne, and sea salt - blend until creamy texture (add water to help make your hummus more creamy).
+Add the garbanzo beans, tahini paste, garlic, lemon juice, cayenne, and sea salt - blend to incorporate.
+Then add water and blend until a creamy texture.

 Pour creamy hummus onto a plate and garnish with a big pinch of smoked paprika and organic olive oil.